-Since it began operating in 1919 the State Electricity Commission has expanded and co-ordinated the production and supply of electricity on a State wide basis to the point where its system now generates almost all the electricity produced in Victoria and serves 99 per cent of the population.
+Since it began operating in 1919 the State Electricity Commission has expanded and co-ordinated the production and supply of electricity on a State-wide basis to the point where its system now generates almost all the electricity produced in Victoria.
 Victoria's electricity system is based on the utilisation of the extensive brown coal resources of the Latrobe Valley in Gippsland.

-Output of brown coal in 1970-71 from the Commission's three open cuts at Yallourn, Morwell and Yallourn North totalled 21,539,000 tons, of which 17,432,000 tons were used in the Commission's power stations.
-A further 3,765,000 tons of brown coal were used to manufacture 1,369,000 tons of briquettes, of which 217,000 tons were burnt in power stations.
-The only other fuel used in power generation was 49,000 tons of oil.
+Output of brown coal in 1971-72 from the Commission's three open cuts at Yallourn, Morwell and Yallourn North totalled 22,237,000 tons, of which 18,434,000 tons were used in the Commission's power stations.
+A further 3,493,000 tons of brown coal were used to manufacture 1,308,000 tons of briquettes, of which 258,000 tons were burnt in power stations.
+The only other fuel used in power generation was 44,000 tons of oil.